nater0000/golang-pkg/README.md

-# Standard Go Project Layout
+# Basic Project Layout

-Translations:

-*
+This is an outline to create and deploy a new golang based project.

 ## Overview

-This is a basic layout for Go application projects.
+Currently this is a skeleton of subdirectories based on a reference package example.